 Mountain gorillas exist in 2 (two) isolated populations, the one in Bwindi Impenetrable National Park southwestern Uganda and the other in the Virunga Volcanoes featuring mainly the Virunga National Park in Eastern Democratic Republic of Congo, Volcanoes National Park in northwestern Rwanda, and Mgahinga National Park in Southwestern Uganda.
 Mostly, these rare apes spend much of their time in thick forests, at higher altitudes, and in conservation areas that feature an intense human population that also puts a lot of pressure on gorilla habitat.

-To ensure an effective survey for the mountain gorillas in Bwindi Impenetrable Forest National Park this year, different teams have to hike via the thick jungles of at least 500 meters apart while also searching for gorilla signs and nests along the marked trails.
-This survey is periodic and it is carried out after 5 years and for 2018, the census is already underway in Bwindi Impenetrable Forest National Park and the second phase of it will be done in September.
+To ensure an effective survey for the mountain gorillas in Bwindi Impenetrable Forest National Park this year, different teams have to hike via the thick jungles of at least 500 meters apart while also searching for gorillas signs and nests along the marked trails.
+This survey is periodic and it is carried out after 5 years and for 2018, the census is already underway in Bwindi Impenetrable Forest National Park and the second phase it will be done in September.

 Mountain gorilla survey in the Virunga Mountains began in the 1970s at a time when Dian Fossey was also conducting her research work.
 Gorilla census in Bwindi Impenetrable Forest National Park was first done in 1997.

-This survey consists and supported by the International Gorilla Conservation Program, Uganda Wildlife Authority, Max Planck Institute for Evolutionary Anthropology, Institute of Tropical Conservation (ITFC), the Greater Virunga Transboundary Collaborative Secretariat (GTVCS), the Rwanda Development Board (RDB), park authorities in the Democratic Republic of Congo, Gorilla doctors as well as the Dian Fossey Fund team.
+This survey consists and is supported by the International Gorilla Conservation Program, Uganda Wildlife Authority, Max Planck Institute for Evolutionary Anthropology, Institute of Tropical Conservation (ITFC), the Greater Virunga Transboundary Collaborative Secretariat (GTVCS), the Rwanda Development Board (RDB), park authorities in the Democratic Republic of Congo, Gorilla doctors as well as the Dian Fossey Fund team.

 The previous survey in Bwindi National Park was conducted around 2012 and approximately 400 mountain gorillas were recorded compared to 302 individuals that were recorded in 2006.
 Population census for the Virunga mountain gorillas where the Dian Fossey Fund conducts its daily conservation patrols were carried out from 2015 to 2016.